 A JPUT is formed by a trust instrument which will be executed by the trustee and will set out the terms on which the JPUT will operate and the assets that will be held.
 To be validly formed a JPUT is required to hold trust property on establishment.
 This can either be in the form of existing assets that are already held by the proposed unitholders and are transferred into the JPUT in exchange for units or, if the JPUT is to be used as an acquisition vehicle after it is established, this requirement can be met by having one or more 'founder' investors subscribing for units for a nominal amount on establishment.

 A consent will be required from the Jersey Financial Services Commission (the JFSC) pursuant to the Control of Borrowing (Jersey) Order 1958 (COBO Consent) to allow the JPUT to issue units.
-The JFSC's published turnaround time for issuing a COBO Consent is 5 business days (this briefing has been drafted on the basis that the JPUT will constitute an investment fund under the Jersey Private Funds Guide or the Jersey funds law regime, or an AIF under the AIFMD, in which case additional regulatory consents may be required).
+The JFSC's published turnaround time for issuing a COBO Consent is five business days (this briefing has been drafted on the basis that the JPUT will not constitute an investment fund under the Jersey Private Funds Guide or the Jersey funds law regime, or an AIF under the AIFMD, in which case additional regulatory consents may be required).

 Because a JPUT is not a legal entity it does not appear on the publically available register published by the Jersey Registry.
 A JPUT's trust instrument, register of unitholders and any consents issued by the JFSC are not publicly available.

 The trustee can either be a pre-existing regulated Jersey trust company or, more commonly, a special purpose vehicle established to act as trustee of the JPUT (SPV Trustee).
 An SPV Trustee will typically be administered by a regulated Jersey administrator, who will, for example, provide directors, a company secretary and registered office.